Sophia Dorothea of Württemberg, Maria Feodorovna, Empress of All Russia

 The relationship between Paul and his mother had never been good.
 Paul had been taken at birth by his great-aunt Elizabeth I, Empress of All Russia, and raised under her supervision.
 Even after the death of Empress Elizabeth, Paul’s relationship with Catherine hardly improved.
 Paul’s early isolation from his mother created a distance between them which later events would reinforce.

 At first, Maria Feodorovna and Catherine had a good relationship but the situation deteriorated when Maria’s first child was born in 1777.
 Just as Empress Elizabeth had done to her, Catherine the Great took away Maria’s firstborn child Alexander to raise him without interference from his parents.
-When a second son, Constantine, was born in 1779, Catherine also took him away.
+When a second son Constantine was born in 1779, Catherine also took him away.
 Maria and Paul were allowed to visit their sons only once a week.
 As their reward for producing an heir to the throne, Maria and Paul were given Pavlovsk Palace near Tsarkoye Selo.
-All of Maria and Paul’s remaining children were allowed to stay with them but the couple had a great feeling of animosity toward Catherine.
+Maria and Paul’s remaining children were allowed to stay with them but the couple had a great feeling of animosity toward Catherine.
 When their eldest daughter Alexandra was born, Catherine presented the couple with Gatchina Palace near St. Petersburg which had been built for Count Grigori Grigoryevich Orlov, who had been a favorite of Catherine.

 The approach to Pavlovsk Palace in 1808 Gabriel Ludwig Lory; Credit – Wikipedia